Gwyneth Paltrow ski collision trial set for family testimony

 “A lot of the experts are opining.
 I feel like I’m the best judge of what happened to him,” Dr. Alina Fong said.

-Fong said that when she saw Sanderson less than a year after the accident, he had lost his love for life.
-He was often dejected and crying.
-And under her care, Sanderson worked tirelessly to rehabilitate the post-concussion symptoms — including pain, headaches and mood shifts.
+Fong said that when she saw Sanderson less than a year after the accident, he had lost his love for life, and said that he was often dejected and crying.
+Under her care, she said that Sanderson worked tirelessly to rehabilitate the post-concussion symptoms — including pain, headaches and mood shifts.
 In cross-examination, she accused Paltrow's attorneys of planting “red herrings” to mislead jurors.
-Fong said conclusions from Paltrow's experts — who have yet to testify — were “easily reputable by just going online and looking at the CDC recommendations.”
+Fong said conclusions from Paltrow's experts — who have yet to testify — were “easily refutable by just going online and looking at the CDC recommendations.”

 People are also reading…

-Sanderson's two daughters are also expected to testify on Thursday about the lasting effects of the crash as the trial takes on an increasingly personal note on the third day of proceedings.
+Two of Sanderson's daughters are also expected to testify on Thursday about the lasting effects of the crash as the third day of the trial takes on an increasingly emotional note.

-Attorneys are expected to call Polly Grasham and Shae Herath to the stand and question them about the broken ribs and lasting brain damage that their father Terry Sanderson claims he sustained after his collision with Paltrow seven years ago.
+Attorneys called Polly Grasham to the stand Thursday, and are expected to call Shae Herath to question them about health changes that their father claims he sustained after his collision with Paltrow.

 Neurologist Richard Boehme and Paltrow herself could also be called to testify on either Thursday or Friday.